numpy/numpy-financial/doc/source/dev/building_with_spin.md

 conda -V
 ```

-## Setting up a virtual environment using poetry
+## Setting up a virtual environment using conda

 Once conda is installed it is time to set up the virtual environment.
 To do
 this run: